stevearrants/stevearrants.github.io/rfaq.md

 Two weeks.

 ### Are you available for an interview?
-I can interview on the telephone, Skype, Teams or Google Hangouts with short notice.
+I can interview on the telephone, Zoom, or Teams with short notice.